DataSQRL/datasqrl-examples/logistics-shipping-geodata/README.md

 ### Understanding the Input Data

-First, let's examine the input data you will be working with, located in the `local-package` folder:
+First, let's examine the input data you will be working with, located in the `data` folder:

 #### Customers

 Typically, customer data might reside in a relational database management system (RDBMS) in a real-world scenario.
 In a streaming context, we simulate changes via Change Data Capture (CDC), where each record represents a data modification.
-While the initial data does not include changes, feel free to experiment by adding a new record to `local-package/customer.jsonl` to see how the system reacts.
+While the initial data does not include changes, feel free to experiment by adding a new record to `data/customer.jsonl` to see how the system reacts.

 ```json